gpericol/scram/README.md

 ## Registration

+We have decided to implement this part of the scheme in a way that the User can choose between 2 possibilities.

 ### First possibility - Client-Server registration

 1. A Client sends its username, a random nonce and his public key to the Server